ehh4/Brain_Tumor_CV_project/README.md

         conda activate project_env

+5. There are some integration issues we faced with the conda environments and opencv.
+Please run the following commands to either install the packages or ensure that the requirements are met.

+        pip install opencv-python

+        pip install ultralytics

-5. cd into the main project directory, data_515_brain_tumor_computer_vision:
+6. cd into the main project directory, data_515_brain_tumor_computer_vision:

         cd data_515_brain_tumor_computer_vision

-6. run the tool using:
+7. run the tool using:

         python -m streamlit run ui_demo/Brain_Tumor_Information.py

 See user_guide in examples folder for troubleshooting and a more complete walkthough of installation

+To run the tests run the following command from the main project directory, data_515_brain_tumor_computer_vision

+        python -m unit test

 --------------------
 Running the tool